Rohini (nakshatra)

-Rohini (रोहिणी) is the goddess of stars in Hinduism and the favorite consort of Chandra, the moon god.
+Rohini is the goddess of stars in Hinduism and the favorite consort of Chandra, the moon god.
 She is one of the 27 daughters of the prajapati Daksha and his wife Asikni.
 As "the red goddess" (also known as Rohini Devi), she is the personification of the orange-red star Aldebaran, the brightest star in the Taurus constellation.

 In Hinduism

 In Hindu, 27 daughters of Daksha and Asikni were married to Chandra.

 Chandra spent most of his time with Rohini, which enraged his other wives, who subsequently complained about this to their father.
 Seeing his daughters unhappy, Daksha cursed Chandra with leprosy and proclaimed that the Moon would wax and wane each month.

 Rohini, along with her sisters Kṛttikā and Revati, are often described as deified beings and "mothers".

 In Indian astronomy

-In Indian astronomy, the 27 lunar stations or Nakshatras are named for the daughters of Daksha and Asikni.
+In Indian astronomy, the fourth of the 27 nakshatras (lunar stations) is named Rohini.
+It is an asterism of six stars corresponding to the Hyades, with the brightest star being Aldebaran.
+Rohini literally means "red", referring specifically to the reddish star Aldebaran.
 The lunar station Rohini spans from 10° 0' to 23° 20' in Vṛṣabha constellation (Taurus).